qualcomm-linux/build-guide/topic/k2c-qli-build-ga/github_workflow_unregistered_users.rst

 Build with GitHub for unregistered users
 =============================================

-Use GitHub and make a build using the prebuilt proprietary binaries/images.
+Build Qualcomm Linux using the prebuilt proprietary binaries/images.

 For more details on the hardware SoCs supported in this build method, see the table *Sync and build methods* in the `Release Notes <https://docs.qualcomm.com/doc/80-70029-300/>`__.